Cartman's Silly Hate Crime 2000: Plot

 Meanwhile, Cartman adapts to life in prison by smuggling in things for his cellmate, Romper Stomper, who, along with Cartman, escapes the prison after feeling sorry for him and that he wishes to see Disneyland.
 They are caught by the authorities, who take Romper back to the prison, but tell Cartman that he has been pardoned by the governor.
-Cartman returns home, arriving at the sled race just as they are about to begin, and helps the boys beat the girls by throwing two yellow buckets (that Romper himself used as footwear until he gave them to Cartman when he tripped on a rock during their attempted escape) at the girls' sled, causing them to fall off a cliff and land on a pile of snow, after which Lizzy is carried off by a bear.
+Cartman returns home, arriving at the sled race just as they are about to begin, and helps the boys beat the girls by throwing two yellow buckets (that Romper himself used as footwear until he gave them to Cartman) at the girls' sled, causing them to fall off a cliff and land on a pile of snow, after which Lizzy is carried off by a bear.
 The boys celebrate their victory and promise to Cartman that they will never exploit him ever again.
-After Pip refers to Cartman's "big fat-ass," Cartman throws a rock at Pip but this time gets away with it as injuring British people does not count as a hate crime.
+After Pip refers to Cartman's "big fat-ass," Cartman throws a rock at Pip, but gets away with it as injuring British people does not count as a hate crime.

 Cartman decides to pay a visit to Romper, who always wished to see Disneyland and grants his wish by defecating it (off-camera), having smuggled it in his anus, much to Romper's delight.